 Teaching Learners with Special Educational Needs

-All Saints, St. Andrew’s and Hapton aim to create an inclusive culture which is responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.
+The Saints Federation aims to create an inclusive culture which is responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.
 The Federation aims to provide a curriculum that is inclusive and purposeful for all pupils, recognising particular special educational needs of individual children, in any area of their learning and supporting them accordingly.

-All Saints, St. Andrew’s and Hapton value high quality teaching for all learners and actively monitor teaching and learning in partnership.
+The Saints Federation values high quality teaching for all learners and actively monitor teaching and learning in partnership.
 Progress of all learners is measured and monitored to ensure learning and progress and pupil progress meetings are held with staff engaging in coaching and interventions.

 The Federation School improvement and Development Plan is committed to developing learning for all and providing continued professional development opportunities for all staff.